Quantum maximum entropy closure for small flavor coherence: Physical requirements on the closure

-\prlsection{Physical requirements on the closure} For classical neutrino transport, the non-negativity of the distribution function leads to various constraints that must be satisfied by any physical closure, notably $f^2 \leq \chi \leq 1$, with the limits $\lim_{f \to 0} \chi = 1/3$ (diffusive regime) and $\lim_{f \to 1} \chi = 1$ (free-streaming regime).
+For classical neutrino transport, the non-negativity of the distribution function leads to various constraints that must be satisfied by any physical closure, notably $f^2 \leq \chi \leq 1$, with the limits $\lim_{f \to 0} \chi = 1/3$ (diffusive regime) and $\lim_{f \to 1} \chi = 1$ (free-streaming regime).
 These constraints are satisfied by the classical Minerbo closure~\cite{Anile_EddingtonFactors_1991,Smit_closure_2000} and therefore by the diagonal elements of our quantum Minerbo closure.
-The question is whether the off-diagonal elements of the quantum Minerbo closure also satisfy such constraints in the same, appropriately defined, limits.
+We now show that the off-diagonal elements of the quantum Minerbo closure also satisfy such constraints in the same, appropriately defined, limits.
 Note however that, since $\vrho_{ex}$ is a complex number, $N_{ex}$ is not necessarily positive, and $\abs{F_{ex}^z/N_{ex}}$ does not have to be smaller than $1$.

 If the flavor-diagonal distributions are isotropic, the integrals~\eqref{eq:In} can be calculated explicitly, with $I_{(2k)} = 1 / (2k+1) \times [N_{ee}-N_{xx}]/[\ln(N_{ee})-\ln(N_{xx})]$ and $I_{(2k+1)} = 0$ for $k \in \mathbb{N}$.
 As a consequence, we find $\kappa = 1/3$ and $\eta = 0$ and so Eq.~\eqref{eq:closure_QMbo} reads $P_{ex}^{zz} = N_{ex}/3$, regardless of the value of $F_{ex}^{z}$.
 This is not a trivial result, since it is possible to have $\vec{F}_{aa} = \vec{0}$ but $\vec{F}_{ex} \neq \vec{0}$, an example being the “isotropy-breaking modes” of collisional instabilities~\cite{Liu:2023pjw}.